acecochez/acecochez/README.md

-- 👋 Hey, my name is Ace!
+- 👋 Hey, my name is Ace and I'm 17 years old!
 - ⚡ Knowledge in JavaScript/TypeScript, Python, MySQL, HTML & CSS/SASS
 - 👨‍💼 Junior Software Developer for 51toCarbonZero
-- 🌱 Training with Baltic Apprenticeships
+- 🌱 Training as a Level 3 SoftDev Technician with Baltic Apprenticeships
 - 📫 LinkedIn: www.linkedin.com/in/acochez

 <!---